 - Turtles and Tortoises: Green, with a patternless brown or darker green carapace, and a light brown or yellowish plastron.
 In Real Life you're more likely to find an orange turtle than a green one, and most species are at least somewhat patterned.

-- Frogs and Toads: Generally always green in cartoons (especially frogs) even though real frogs and toads can have any kind of color, markings, or pattern depending on the species.
+- Frogs and Toads: Generally always green in cartoons, especially frogs even though real frogs and toads can have any kind of color, markings, or pattern depending on the species.
+The exception is if it's intended to be poisonous, in which case it will be a garish poison dart frog.

 - Goldfish: Usually just either golden yellow, yellow orange, or orange in cartoons (hence the name).